Vascular Surgery Credit for Foreign Graduate Medical Education

 Preliminary evaluations will not be provided prior to enrollment in a residency program, either to the resident or program director.
 Credit for foreign training is not available to residents in independent (two-year) vascular surgery programs.

-All requests for credit and related inquiries must be sent by mail or fax on official letterhead from the program director—emails will not be accepted.
+All requests for credit and related inquiries must be sent by mail or email on official letterhead from the program director.
 Requests for more than one year of credit must be submitted by March 15 with all required documentation.

 Requests for Credit